leabogensperger/pytoshearlab/README.md

 # pytoshearlab

-pytoShearLab is a toolbox containing a 2D shearlet transform in pytorch which is substantially based on [pyShearLab](http://na.math.uni-goettingen.de/pyshearlab/) by Stefan Look and ShearLab 3D by Rafael Reisenhofer.
+pytoShearLab is a toolbox containing a 2D shearlet transform in pytorch which is substantially based on [pyShearLab](http://na.math.uni-goettingen.de/pyshearlab/) by Stefan Loock and ShearLab 3D by Rafael Reisenhofer.

 ## Implementation Details